boudewijnbout/nextjs-skeleton-example/README.md

-A simple example of using skeleton loaders using React Suspense when loading data
+A simple example of using skeleton loading using React Suspense when loading data

 ## Getting Started